broadinstitute/gatk-sv/README.md

 * Recommended: [cromshell](https://github.com/broadinstitute/cromshell) for interacting with a dedicated Cromwell server.
 * Recommended: [WOMtool](https://cromwell.readthedocs.io/en/stable/WOMtool/) for validating WDL/json files.

+#### Alternative backends
+We currently only support execution of GATK-SV on the Google Cloud Platform (GCP), so we are not able to provide specific guidance or support for other execution platforms.
+We do not currently have plans to support local backends, high-performance compute (HPC) clusters, or other cloud platforms.
+However, some users have been able to execute GATK-SV workflows on a HPC cluster or AWS, after making small changes to accommodate the differences between platforms.
+Here are a few considerations for using alternative backends based on comments from those users:
+* Refer to Cromwell's [documentation](https://cromwell.readthedocs.io/en/stable/backends/Backends/) for configuration instructions.
+* The handling and ordering of `glob` commands may differ between platforms.
+* The behavior of commands such as `rm` or `mv` may differ between platforms if a shared file system is used.
+Enabling [copy localization](https://cromwell.readthedocs.io/en/stable/Configuring/#local-filesystem-options) may help to more closely replicate the behavior on GCP.
+* For clusters that do not support Docker, Singularity is an alternative.
+See [Cromwell documentation on Singularity(https://cromwell.readthedocs.io/en/stable/tutorials/Containers/#singularity).
+* The GATK-SV pipeline takes advantage of the massive parallelization possible in the cloud.
+Local backends may not have the resources to execute all of the workflows.
+Workflows that use fewer resources or that are less parallelized may be more successful.
+For instance, some users have been able to run [GatherSampleEvidence](#gather-sample-evidence) on a SLURM cluster.

 ### Data:
 * Illumina short-read whole-genome CRAMs or BAMs, aligned to hg38 with [bwa-mem](https://github.com/lh3/bwa).
 BAMs must also be indexed.
 * Indexed GVCFs produced by GATK HaplotypeCaller, or a jointly genotyped VCF.